-The Town of Blackfalds receives its drinking water from the City of Red Deer.
-This high quality water is treated at facilities in Red Deer before being pumped to Blackfalds in the North Red Deer River Regional Water Commission water line.
+The Town of Blackfalds receives its drinking water from the City of Red Deer Water Treatment Plant.
+This high quality water is treated at facilities in Red Deer before being pumped to Blackfalds in the North Red Deer River Water Services Commission water line.

 Reading Your Water Meter